 APP… Be sure to download our free RedZone Weather app if you haven’t done so already. redzoneweather.com/app is the link where you can download the app for your iOS or Android device.
 Once you have the app downloaded, be sure to visit the Alerts tab in the lower right corner of the app to select the specific notifications you would like to receive straight from me.

-See all the graphics and details in your Monday #rzw forecast video.
-Have a good afternoon and have a way to get the warnings!
+See all the details in your Friday #rzw forecast video.
+Have a great day!